Skip to content

 ports:

-When the deployment yaml is ready, you can deploy it with kubectl apply -f deployment_postgres.yaml
+When the deployment manifest is ready, you can deploy it with kubectl apply -f deployment_database.yaml.

 When dealing with stateless containers, Kubernetes restarts them without saving any previous state.
 But what if we need to keep the container's data?